 After nearly 18 years with Gribbons, who was the USEF Dressage Technical Advisor to the U.S. Dressage team, Tamra has emerged from protege to Gribbons’ assistant trainer and the head of Knoll Dressage’s other trainers, now based in Central Florida.

 Tamra is currently active on the Region 3 Florida Show Circuit, coaching several clients in nearly all levels, including FEI, and to earning scores for USDF bronze and silver medals of their own.
 Well-rounded and patient, Tamra specializes in producing well-educated and competitive dressage horses as well as inspirational and informative instruction geared toward the understanding of equine mechanics and the blend of dressage art and technique.

-Her student, Michelle Sheridan (pictured below on her horse Rouxletto), was the Young Rider Intermediare I Champion at the Region 3 USDF Dressage Finals in 2012.
+Her student, Michelle Sheridan (pictured to the right on her horse Rouxletto), was the Young Rider Intermediare I Champion at the Region 3 USDF Dressage Finals in 2012.